leoncik/tRPC-Social_App/README.md

   - Plugins used to prevent commit:
     - [standard config](https://www.npmjs.com/package/stylelint-config-standard): used for the basic checks.
     - [stylelint-declaration-block-no-ignored-properties](https://github.com/kristerkari/stylelint-declaration-block-no-ignored-properties): disallow property values that are ignored due to another property value in the same rule.
+- [ESLint](https://eslint.org/) to lint the code and also improve consistency by sorting imports, object keys and more.

+To see more about the added plugins, see: https://github.com/leoncik/tRPC-Social-App/issues/9

 ## How to use